 Why am I getting into all this?
 Well, believe it or not, I do have a point.
 I think that the American instinctual sympathy for lawbreakers has gone off the rails at times, as seen in our popular culture.
 People who openly flout the 8th Commandment are routinely glorified in our popular culture, and they’re certainly not breaking the law in obedience to any higher law except maybe the principle of “I really want what that guy has.”

-Think about some of our national icons: Billy the Kid, Bonnie and Clyde, Jesse James, John Dillinger, and D.B.
-Cooper.
+Think about some of our national icons: Billy the Kid, Bonnie and Clyde, Jesse James, John Dillinger, D.B.
+Cooper, and similar figures.
 What do all these people have in common?
 They were all outlaws who made their living stealing stuff that didn’t belong to them, and they were considered heroes and captured the popular imagination in books, TV shows, and movies.

 For this next point I really have to give credit to Jonah Goldberg.
 At a time when the latest Pirates of the Caribbean movie came out, he mentioned in passing in one of his columns that he’s not a big fan of pirate movies.
 Basically his main criticism is that they tend to whitewash piracy and pirates.
 Well, duh: It’s a pirate movie, so naturally pirates are going to probably be the protagonists.